GenericDrugs/GenericDrugs.github.io/index.md

   - InClock (Final project at ISEL)
     - Organization tool for periodical events using Jetpack Compose(Web and Android) and Kotlin Multiplatform.

-## Experience: 💼
+## Current Experience: 💼

-  Current
+  - Imaginary Cloud
-  - Imaginary Cloud Since 2022
+    - Since 2022

-  Past Experience:
+## Past Experience: 🏃‍♂️

   - Student at Lisbon School of Engineering (ISEL, Bachelor's in Computer Science)
     - 2018 - 2022
   - Student Internship at UbiXploit - Information Assurance Technologies